 Tracking the path of an EF3 tornado though Palm Beach County

-The father of two says the aftermath has interfered with his ability to do his job because he's constantly stressed.
+The father of two said the aftermath has interfered with his ability to do his job because he's constantly stressed.
 And now, with another hurricane season looming, he worries about the scars his children are left with.

 Wellington Village Manager Jim Barnes says 229 units saw damage from the October 2024 tornado.
 Twenty homes sustained major damage.
 During the Village's last check-in, this past April, officials say at least 26 individuals or families are still misplaced because they're waiting on payouts from insurance companies so they can obtain permits to begin repairs.